-They provide access to many companies or investments in one single trade, removing single stock risk — the risk inherent in being exposed to just one company.
-Offering this exposure in the ETF structure helps to lower the risk that a select number of individual stocks could hurt overall portfolio performance.
+They provide access to many companies or investments in a single trade, removing single stock risk — the risk inherent in being exposed to just one company.
+The ETF structure helps to lower the risk that a select number of individual stocks could hurt overall portfolio performance.

 ETFs benefit from two sources of liquidity:

 - Primary Market Liquidity: ETFs have a unique creation/redemption mechanism which allows authorised participants (APs) to build baskets of ETF shares when demand increases (creation), or disassemble the baskets of ETF shares back into single securities should demand decrease (redemption).
 This happens in the primary market and allows the liquidity of an ETF’s underlying securities to enhance the liquidity of the ETF.

 - Secondary Market Liquidity: Because they trade throughout the day on an exchange, or in the secondary market, investors can make timely investment decisions and quickly execute based on shifting market conditions.

 ETFs are generally more tax efficient than other investment vehicles due to the ability to transfer securities in and out of the portfolio in the most tax-efficient manner, via the in-kind creation/redemption process.
 Because ETFs generally track market indexes, turnover is generally low, resulting in fewer capital gains and lower taxes.
 Additionally, any associated capital gains taxes are paid at the time of final sale, offering greater control on the timing of tax consequences.